-If you’re interested in reading other information about intellectual property including copyright and DMCAs head over to here for a full run-down.
+If you’re interested in reading other information about intellectual property including copyright and DMCAs head over here for a full run-down.
 Of course, this article is general and doesn’t go into specifics for different countries.

 What is a Trademark?

-A trademark is a distinctive word, phrase, letter, number, sound, smell, shape, logo, picture, aspect of packaging or a combination of these which is used by a someone to identify that its goods or services originate from a particular source or to distinguish their goods or services from someone else.
+A trademark is a distinctive word, phrase, letter, number, sound, smell, shape, logo, picture, aspect of packaging or a combination of these which is used by someone to identify that its goods or services originate from a particular source or to distinguish their goods or services from someone else.

 A trademark owner has the right to stop others from using the trademark, or any deceptively similar trademark, on or in connection with goods or services that are identical or closely related to the goods or services of the trademark owner.